aleonsa/aleonsa/README.md

 - 👋 Hi, I’m Alex, a mexican Electrical Engeneering student
-- 👀 I’m interested in Data Science, Web Development and microelectronics
+- 👀 I’m interested in Control Systems, Embedded Systems and Data Science
-- 🌱 I’m currently learning Data Science and Machine Learning
+- 🌱 I’m currently learning Robotics and Control
-- 💞️ I’m looking to collaborate on open source projects, interesting data analysis and IOT stuff
 - 📫 How to reach me
         - tw: @alexls00